We support 30 children through education, helping them break the cycle of poverty in their family.

+Although education is technically free in Uganda, there are no nearby secondary schools and colleges in Katete, and many families cannot afford the cost of transport, boarding, uniforms and books.
 Faith’s father was a traditional cattle farmer who didn’t think that she needed to go to school.
-However, her Aunt believed in education and ‘adopted’ her, sharing her Christian faith as well as paying for her education.
-When Faith was in her 20’s she decided that she wanted to give the poorest children in her community the same chance as she had and she ‘adopted’ three children.
-Although education is technically free in Uganda, there are no nearby schools in Katete, and many families cannot afford the cost of transport, boarding, uniforms and books etc.
+However, her Aunt believed in education and ‘adopted’ her, sharing her Christian faith, as well as paying for her education.
+When Faith was in her 20’s, she decided that she wanted to give the poorest children in her community the same chance as she had, and she ‘adopted’ three children.

-Sponsorship costs between £10 and £60/month, depending on the level of education, and sponsors receive an annual report on their sponsored child/young person.
+Sponsorship costs between £10/month and £60/month, depending on the level of education.
+Sponsors receive an annual report on their sponsored child or young person.